stammatime/wanikani-discord-bot/README.md

+# WaniKani Level Bot
+A simple Discord bot that retrieves a user's WaniKani level when requested.

+# Features
+Get your current WaniKani level by using a command.
+Uses the WaniKani API to fetch real-time data.
+# Commands
+`/wanikani level <api_key>` – Fetches and displays your WaniKani level.

 # Wanikani Discord Bot API

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.